unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 *********************
 Completing the Record
 *********************
+-   Double-check the right side of the screen:

+    -   Are there any field counts in red?
+(These are required fields that do not contain values)
+    -   Are there any warning messages?
+(Check any fields that need review, resolve any issues for dates, subjects, etc.)

 -   Clicking the "Publish" button will save any changes you have made to the record
 -   Most of the time you should mark the record "visible" if all information has been entered, to make the record public
 -   If you need to come back to a record later, you can leave the record hidden and publish changes to save the current version